jordanaf808/jelpcamp/Notes.md

 ### Issues

-update comment route.
+*fixed* update comment route.
+6/25/23

-### fixed *Error*
+*fixed* Error 6/24/23
+- After performing a search, then selecting one of the results, an error is thrown from show.ejs, starting around the 'currentUser' check, right after the document has been successfuly been created in the database.
+However, if you go back and search for that same campsite, no error will be thrown and the show.ejs will load.
   - after creating a new campsite document I renamed the variable that I passed to the show page, where it was not able to find said variable. renamed variable passed to show page back to foundCampground.
-- After performing a search, then selecting one of the results, an error is thrown from show.ejs, starting around the 'currentUser' check, *right after* the document has been successfuly been created in the database.
-However, if you go back and search for that same campsite, no error will be thrown and the show.ejs will load.

 - Fix landing page styles
   - use overlay across whole page
   - fix icons overflowing on hover

-- Need to create Remove Favorite route.
+- Need a Remove Favorite route.
+- Prevent duplicate favorites.

 ---